Preparing for a Long-Term Work Abroad Trip

 It is wise to take a list of your credit card and bank account numbers as well as the addresses and phone numbers of the respective institutions.
 If you should lose any credit cards, you will be able to cancel them immediately.
 In the even that something goes amiss with your arrangements at home, you will be able to take care of any necessary payments or inquiries from overseas.

-As an American working abroad, you will be exempt from United States income taxes as long as you make less than US$70,000 annually.
+As an American working abroad, you will be exempt from United States income taxes as long as you make less than a certain amount abroad annually.
 Remember, though, that you will still be required to file a tax return with the Internal Revenue Service.
 Even though you may not owe any money, not filing can result in huge hassles years down the line when you have long forgotten your failure to file.
-The burden will be yours to prove to the IRS that you were actually overseas at the time and that you didn't make enough money to require any tax payment.
+The burden will be yours to prove to the IRS that you were actually overseas at the time and that you didn’t make enough money to require any tax payment.

 For complete information, the IRS publication “Tax Guide for U.S. Citizens Abroad,” is available through the IRS and the various embassies.
 There is an IRS representative located year-round at the U.S. Embassy in Tokyo, Japan, who is available for consultation:

 To contact the IRS from the United States prior to your departure, dial (800) TAX-FORM to order tax forms or informational booklets or (800) TAX-1040 for assistance with preparing your taxes.
-To obtain a list of the regional U.S. tax offices, including numbers that can be dialed from overseas, request publication 910.